Technigo/project-express-api/Documentation.md

 ## TALKS
 `https://tedtalks-by-karin.herokuapp.com/talks/?page={number of page}`

 Listing all talks on pages consisting of 50 talks per page.
-To query for a specific page, use page={number of page}.
+To query for a specific page, type `page={number of page}`.

 #### Query for talks filtered by following: